UoY-RoboStar/AutonomousSegregation/CacheCons/CacheCons.rst

 		to VHFDisabled
 	exec
 		condition  $
-		DisableVHF
+		DisableOA
 	}
 	transition t8 {
 		from VHFDisabled
 		to VHFEnabled
 	exec
 		condition  $
-		EnableVHF
+		EnableOA
 	}
 	transition t1 {
 		from VHFDisabled
 		to VHFDisabled
-		condition not $ EnableVHF
+		condition not $ EnableOA
 		action exec
 	}
 transition t2 {